Barbara-Pitt/cabalchan/README.md

 7. Refactor regexps to use multiline mode: https://docs.oracle.com/javase/7/docs/api/java/util/regex/Pattern.html#lt
 8. Refactor mod controller into smaller controllers
 9. Refactor some logic in the controllers into reusable services.

+## Special Thanks To:
+- The poster only known as 'lewdanon' from leftypol for technical suggestions and bugfixes.
+- Krates and other jannies from leftypol for UX and other suggestions.
+- Lainchan anons from /λ/